d3/d3/vis/index.markdown

     .rangeBands([0, 120]);
 </script>

-Now `y` is a function, much like the earlier `x`.
-It takes as input values from the data array, and for each value returns the corresponding *y*-position.
+As with `x` previously, `y` is now a function.
+It takes as input values from the data array, and for each value returns the corresponding *y*-coordinate.
 For example, an input value of 4 returns 0, and an input value of 16 returns 60.
-This approach requires that the values in our dataset are unique; ordinal scales are often used to position non-quantitative data, such as country names.
-With univariate data, you can use the array indices as the ordinal domain: \[0, 1, 2…\].
+This approach requires that the values in our dataset are unique; ordinal scales are often used to encode non-quantitative data, such as country names.
+Alternatively, you can use array indices as the ordinal domain: \[0, 1, 2…\].

 The new scale plugs into the bar specification, replacing the "y" attribute: